 “No such file or directory” Errors

-If a file or directory is deleted while du is running, or you pass a path that does not exist:
+If a file or directory is deleted while du is running, or you pass a path that does not exist, du reports the missing path:

 du: cannot access '/tmp/session_abc123': No such file or directory

 This is common in directories with rapidly changing contents, like /tmp.
-The error is informational and does not affect the totals for other files.
-Redirect stderr if it clutters your output.
+The error is informational when other paths still produce totals.
+For scripted checks, confirm the path exists before running du:

 du and df Report Different Sizes